Reality-Dev/RealityKit-Collisions/README.md

 ## Usage

-[This YouTube video](https://youtu.be/Pit-Dn8WvN8) shows these steps in practice.
+[This YouTube video](https://youtu.be/Pit-Dn8WvN8) is out of date and applies only to the versions of this package before 3.0.0

 - After installing, import `RealityKitCollisions` to your .swift file